-Amy is a Water Resources Engineer with 11 years of stream restoration and 14 years of stormwater management experience.
-Using natural channel design principles, she has designed miles of stream restoration and dozens of Low Impact Design (LID) stormwater systems for highly urbanized watersheds including many Regenerative Stormwater Conveyance (RSC) and bioretention systems.
-She supports the restoration process from assessment through construction.
-Amy prioritizes communication and teamwork as the foundation of success, efficiency, and long term professional relationships.
+Amy is a Water Resources Engineer designing stream restoration projects since 2008 and stormwater management projects since 2005.
+She has designed miles of stream restoration using natural channel design principles and process based restoration methods including beaver dam analogs and low-tech solutions.
+Her stormwater experience includes dozens of Low Impact Design (LID) stormwater systems in highly urbanized watersheds including many Regenerative Stormwater Conveyance (RSC), constructed wetland, and bioretention systems.
+She supports the design process from assessment through construction.
+Amy prioritizes collaboration focusing on communication and teamwork as the foundation of success.
 Amy is helping to expand our efforts to restore ecosystems in North Carolina while supporting our Virginia Team.
 In this role, she’s excited to expand her knowledge of local habitats and cultivate new business opportunities.

 Amy led the technical effort and was the engineer of record for restoration of Blacks Run for the City of Harrisonburg, VA.
 This project includes 5500 ft of stream and 500 ft of additional tributaries and outfall channels.
 This project required navigating all the typical urban conflicts including many utilities and a proposed greenway.
 The design focused on improving channel geometry for sediment transport and storm flow management with floodplain connectivity.
 In addition to 1-D floodplain modeling to confirm a no-rise condition 2-D modeling was performed to dial in the design and identify specific areas in need of additional stability measures while maintaining softer practices in other areas.
 This design utilized a baseflow channel constructed of riffle material, boulders, and logs.
 Outside of baseflow all storm flows will contact vegetated banks.